Which city is cheaper, Dubrovnik or Barcelona?

 People visit Barcelona because there is so much to do.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

-You'll find museums and nightlife around the cultural destination of Dubrovnik.
+You'll find museums and nightlife around the historic destination of Dubrovnik.
 Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this coastal town has to offer.
 This coastal town offers a variety of activities to choose from.

 People visit Barcelona because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
-It's also a great beach destination, too.
+Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-You'll find nightlife and food around the historic coastal town of Dubrovnik.
+You'll find nightlife and food around the charming coastal town of Dubrovnik.
 The length of your ideal trip is an individual decision.
 If you have five days, this coastal town makes for a great vacation.
 It's also a relaxing resort destination.
 Most people head to the area for the food.
 Five days should give you a good understanding of everything this coastal town has to offer.

 Barcelona is a popular choice for travelers.
 One week here is typical.
-It's a great spot for a beach vacation.
+Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Barcelona, one week is sufficent for most.
 It will give you the chance to have new experiences.

 Dubrovnik is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Barcelona is €123, while the average daily cost in Dubrovnik is €76.
+The average daily cost (per person) in Barcelona is €183, while the average daily cost in Dubrovnik is €121.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Barcelona and Dubrovnik in more detail.

 Looking for a hotel in Barcelona or Dubrovnik?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.